isaacnmm/pestpolicy-hugo2XX/content/posts/remove-paint-from-concrete/index.md

 concrete grinders
 .
 The technique guarantees excellent paint removal and protects the concrete surface from destruction.
-However, this method is slightly expensive as compared to other alternatives.�The soda Blasting method can be used to remove both oil-based and water-based paint.
+However, this method is slightly expensive as compared to other alternatives.The soda Blasting method can be used to remove both oil-based and water-based paint.
 **Items Required**
 - [Blasting unit/machine](https://www.amazon.com/dp/B01JUZN6WY/?tag=p-policy-20) pot blast
 - Industrial sodium bicarbonate  baking soda